 The slides should than be counterstained with alkaline methylene blue for 30 seconds to 1 minute.

-Finaly the slides should be gently rinsed well with tap water and air dried.
+Finally the slides should be gently rinsed well with tap water and air dried.

 NOTE: Positive and negative control slides must be used each day for quality control purposes.